cassc/ln-decert/5-wallet-fullstack/8-offline-sign/frontend/README.md

 - Click **Connect Wallet** to link your browser wallet.
 - The **Your deposit** card shows the value stored in the Bank contract for the connected account.
 - The **Bank vault** card shows the ETH held by the Bank contract itself.
+- Use **Approve Permit2 on WETH** once per wallet to grant Permit2 the allowance it needs.
-- Use the **Deposit** form to send ETH into the Bank contract.
+- Use the **Deposit** form to create a Permit2 signature and send the `depositWithPermit2` transaction.
+The Bank pulls your WETH, unwraps it to ETH, and credits the balance.
-- The **Withdraw** form only works for the admin wallet set on-chain.
-Non-admin wallets will see a warning and the call will fail on-chain.
+- The **Withdraw** button returns your full balance as ETH.
 - Status messages appear under each form after you sign a transaction.

 ## Notes